• Post author:

 In Ri, we are going beyond learning from others, but learning from our own experience and adapting the rules for different circumstances and creating our own approaches.

-When I presented this talk at the Munich Global Scrum Gathering, it was my first trip to Munich.
-If I needed to go from point A to point B, I’m in a new setting and I’m at the Shu state.
-I need directions to follow a map or preferably a guide that can lead me and show me the way.
-If you give me more than 1 set of directions, that’s kind of too much information.
+For example, when I presented my talk on Fostering Self-Organizing Teams at the Munich Global Scrum Gathering, it was my first trip to Munich.
+If I needed to go from point A to point B, I’m in a new setting and I’m at the Shu stage.
+I need directions to follow a map or preferably a guide that can lead and show me the way.
+If you give me more than 1 set of directions, that’s too much information.

-After being there for a couple of days, I got the general lay of the land and was able to wander on my own and know where to turn right or left or pick alternative between 2 routes.
-That’s the Ha level.
+After being in Munich for a couple of days, I got the general lay of the land and could wander on my own and know where to turn right or left or pick an alternative between 2 routes.
+That’s the Ha stage.

 Back home in DC, my commute to work is just common nature.
 I do it without even thinking about it.
-I just get in the car and drive and 25 minutes later I’m at work.
-If there is traffic, I discover alternate routes or shortcuts on my own that puts me right back on track.
-This is the Ri level.
+I get in the car and drive and 25 minutes later I’m at work.
+If there is traffic, I discover alternate routes or shortcuts on my own that put me right back on track.
+This is the Ri stage.

 Also check out the complete Fostering Self-organizing Teams series: